 Kerry Downey (b.1979, Ft.
-Lauderdale) is an interdisciplinary artist and educator based in New York.
-Downey’s work explores relationality through the many ways we inhabit our bodies and experience forms of transformation.
+Lauderdale) is a genderqueer artist and educator based in New York.
+Downey’s interdisciplinary practice explores embodied forms of resistance and transformation.
+They use experimental strategies to draw connections between interior worlds and sociopolitical landscapes.
+Downey's lifelong experiences in queer and artist collectives, their work with people with dementia and other disabilities, and the close overlaps between their art practice and teaching, have all utilized art as a strategy for engagement and care.
 Downey’s first major publication, We collect together in a net, was published by Wendy’s Subway in 2019.
 They have exhibited at the Bureau of General Services-Queer Division (New York, NY); Queens Museum (Flushing, NY); Bard CCS / Hessel Museum (Annandale, NY); Danspace Project (New York, NY); Knockdown Center (Maspeth, NY); Kate Werble (New York, NY); Cooper Cole (Toronto, CA); CAVE (Detroit, MI); and Taylor Macklin (Zurich, CH).
 Downey is a recipient of the Joan Mitchell Foundation Emerging Artist Grant and Foundation for Contemporary Arts Grant.
-Artist-in-residencies include Skowhegan School of Painting and Sculpture, Madison, ME; Triangle Arts Association, Brooklyn, NY; SHIFT at EFA Project Space, New York, NY; the Drawing Center’s Open Sessions, New York, NY; Real Time and Space, Oakland, CA; and the Vermont Studio Center, Johnson, VT.
+Artist-in-residencies include Skowhegan School of Painting and Sculpture, Madison, ME; Triangle Arts Association, Brooklyn, NY; SHIFT at EFA Project Space, New York, NY; the Drawing Center’s Open Sessions, New York, NY; and the Vermont Studio Center, Johnson, VT.
 Downey participated in the Queer/Art/Mentorship program in 2013.
 Their work has been in Artforum, The Brooklyn Rail, and The Washington Post.
 Downey holds a BA from Bard College and an MFA from Hunter College.
-They teach in the Painting Dept. at Rhode Island School of Design and in the Art Education Dept. at City College.
+Downey spent over a decade running community-based arts programs at The Museum of Modern Art; they have recently taught in the at Rhode Island School of Design, Parsons/The New School, City College, and at Hunter College.
+In the 2022-23 they will be a visiting critic/artist in the Art Department at Williams College.